deploifai/examples/talk-2-pdf/README.md

-## PDF Chatbot - Extracting Information from Multiple PDFs
+## Talk 2 PDF

+Extract information from multiple PDF documents.

 The Python script `app.py` is a Streamlit app that allows users to upload PDF files and use the app as a chatbot to gain information about the documents.
 The app uses several libraries including `langchain` for language processing, `PyPDF2` for reading PDF files, and `streamlit` for creating the app interface.